This post may contain affiliate links. Please see my disclosure policy for details.

 It’s nicknamed Robin Hood’s village as it sits right next to Sherwood Forest which is the legendary stomping ground of Robin Hood.

 It was made by British sculptor Neale Andrew and they were unveiled in 1998.

-It’s really close by St Mary’s Church.
+It’s really close to St Mary’s Church.
 This is a really popular spot with tourists and you’ll see people throughout the day stopping for a photo.

 Explore Sherwood Forest – the famous hiding place for Robin Hood!